 When operating on horse racing online bookmakers, it is likely that punters will come across the following markets:

-When there are a number of high quality horses in a race, it may be worthwhile placing an each-way bet.
+When there are a number of high quality horses in a race, it may be worthwhile placing an each way bet on the action.
 This means that your stake will be split into two, with half going on the horse to win and the other half going on it placing.
 The number of each-way places will depend on the number of runners in the race and the specific bookie, however it is likely to be somewhere between second place and fifth.
-Some sites, such as PaddyPower, will expand as far as sixth for settling an each-way bet.

 Some horse racing sportsbooks will allow punters to bet on the battle between two horses in a specific race.
 Customers pick which horse they believe will finish ahead of the other.
+These are called match bets.
 If you feel one horse is going to run well but is unlikely to win, then you can select another horse in the race that you will think will fare worse.
-You can good prices at places such as QuinnBet if you want to create your own head-to-head battles.

 Similar to greyhound betting, when there is a clear favourite for an upcoming race, it may be rewarding to bet on them winning by a particular distance.
 Some horse racing sportsbooks offer this market, whether it be +20 lengths or a different distance.
 This is a good way to enhance the value for an overwhelming favourite.
 Spreadex is an excellent site for this kind of betting, as the greater the winning distance beyond the expected winning distance set by the site, the more you will win.
 Conversely, the narrower the winning distance below what is expected, the more you will lose, so take care!